Naming law: Norway

 Names are regulated by the Norwegian Names Act of 2002.
 Parents may not choose a first name for their child that may become a significant disadvantage for the child.

 A citizen may change their family name to any common family name, i.e. any name shared by more than 200 Norwegians.
 In order to change to a rare family name, permission from every citizen with the name is required.
 Exceptions to the restrictions on taking a protected surname can be made if you have "a connection to the name", for example through kinship (family name held by a parent, step-parent or foster-parent, grandparent, great grandparent or great great grandparent), by marriage, cohabitation where you have lived together for at least two years or have children together, or through adoption.

 In April 2009, a six-year-old Norwegian boy named Christer pressed his parents to send a letter to King Harald V to approve his name being changed to "Sonic X".
 They allowed Christer to write it himself but did not send it until he badgered them further, and the king responded that he could not approve the change because Christer was not eighteen years old.

 Portugal

-Portugal has a set list of approved names published periodically by the Institute of Registration at the Ministry of Justice.
+Portugal has an exhaustive list of approved names published periodically by the Institute of Registration at the Ministry of Justice.

 Saudi Arabia

 There is a list of 50 names that are banned in Saudi Arabia.
-Western names Alice, Ben (a form of the similarly banned Benjamin), Elaine, and Linda are among the names banned in that list.
+Western names Alice, Elaine and Linda, as well as names of Jewish or Israeli origin (such as both Benjamin and Ben), are among the blacklisted names.

 Sweden

 The older Names Act of 1982 states that Swedish first names "shall not be approved if they can cause offense or can be supposed to cause discomfort for the one using it, or names which for some obvious reason are not suitable as a first name."
-The newer naming law (lag om personnamn) states it identically.
+The newer namelaw (lag om personnamn, lit.
+'Personal Names Act') still states it in that same manner.